 Francesco joined Imperial College London in October 2015 as Imperial College President's PhD Scholar, supported by EPSRC, UK.
-His research is focused on the inclusion of social influence processes in travel and travel behaviour and on the analysis and forecast of new transport modes in major urban projects.
+His research is focused on the inclusion of social influence processes in transport and travel behaviour, on the development of advanced statistical and econometric models, and on the analysis and forecast of new transport modes in major urban projects.
 He is supervised by Dr Aruna Sivakumar and Prof John W Polak.

 Manca F, Sivakumar A, Hess S, 2019, Travel demand modelling, data collection and well-being, Transportation, Vol:46, ISSN:0049-4488, Pages:303-305